goreleaser/goreleaser/www/content/linux-packages.md

   # Override default /usr/local/bin destination for binaries
   bindir: /usr/bin

+  # Empty folders that should be created and managed by the packager
+  # implementation.
+  # Default is empty.
+  empty_folders:
+  - /var/log/foobar

   # Files or directories to add to your package (beyond the binary).
   # Keys are source paths/globs to get the files from.
   # Values are the destination locations of the files in the package.